topherCantrell/FarmerSays/README.md

 # Switches to the Pi

 One side of every switch on the original circuit board connects to a common ground.
 I connected it to 3.3V on the Pi instead.
 Then I connected the other side of each switch to a GPIO pin on the Pi.
-I used the Pi's built-in pull-down resistors on each line.
+I used the Pi's built-in pull-down resistors on each input.

 ![](https://github.com/topherCantrell/FarmerSays/blob/master/art/piswitches.jpg)